 However, a player is permitted accidental contact on an opponent’s head if the contact occurs as a normal continuation of a hit originating elsewhere on the opponent’s body.
 This contact will be deemed a part of the normal follow–through of an otherwise legal hit.

-DRAFT.2 Minor Penalty – Any non–follow–through contact, whether accidental or careless, made with the opponent’s head is prohibited and a minor penalty shall be imposed.
+DRAFT.2 Minor Penalty – Any non–follow–through contact, even if accidental through carelessness, made with the opponent’s head is prohibited and a minor penalty shall be imposed.

-DRAFT.3 Double–minor Penalty – When a player hits an opponent’s head so that injury results or play is stopped due to an apparent injury, the Referee shall assess a double–minor penalty for such contact, whether accidental or careless, in the opinion of the Referee.
+DRAFT.3 Double–minor Penalty – When a player hits an opponent’s head so that injury results or play is stopped due to an apparent injury, the Referee shall assess a double–minor penalty for such contact, even if accidental through carelessness, in the opinion of the Referee.